usc-isi-i2/table-linker/README.md

 Russia  Dep.
 Premier  Tatyana Alekseyevna GOLIKOVA

 # canonicalize the input file and process col2 with adding extra information
-$ tl canonicalize -c col2  --add-other-information chief_subset.tsv > organizations_subset_col0_canonicalized.csv
+$ tl canonicalize -c col2  --add-context chief_subset.tsv > organizations_subset_col0_canonicalized.csv

 # note that we get an extra column here, which is the information from the input file, combined by `|`
 $ cat organizations_subset_col0_canonicalized.csv